Mehnuma/BLeS/README.md

      (b) Extended tapered block bootstrap (ETBB) by Shao (c) Smooth extended TBB (SETBB) by Gregory et al.

 This toolbox has been tested using different examples from published articles, and a simulation study illustrating its range and functionality has been presented.
+The replication scripts are available in the source folder, and the generated figures can be found in the Results folder.
 BLeS is also supported in Octave.